$15 million in Series A funding before they had a product.

 Brand is the single, biggest factor in your ability to both stand out and stand the test of time.

-And that’s why we at Advance B2B, as a marketing agency specialised in working with SaaS companies, have launched our brand new brand marketing service.
+And that’s why we at Advance B2B, as a marketing agency specialised in working with SaaS companies, have launched our brand new growth marketing service, which combines strategic brand marketing with tactical performance marketing.

 Let's wrap up with a final video.